 33.6 Changes in Notified Matters

 (i) In the case of changes in the matters of which a Lender or the Borrower notified to the Agent, such as the trade name, representative, agent, signature, seal, or address, the Lender and the Borrower shall immediately notify the Agent of such changes in writing.
-In the case of any such change to the Agent, or upon such change to any contact information of the Borrower or the Lenders, the Agent shall immediately notify All Lenders and the Borrower of such changes in writing.

 (ii) If notice given under this Agreement is delayed or not delivered as a result of the failure to notify as described in the preceding item, such notice shall be deemed to have arrived at the time when it should have normally arrived.

-[33.7 Funds Transfer]
+33.7 Funds Transfer

+(i) Settlement of funds between the Agent and the Lender is to be made in principle through the Japanese Banks’ Data Communication System, and if a Lender wishes settlement to be made through the Bank of Japan Financial Network System, that Lender shall consult with the Agent in advance.
+However, if a Lender is not a member of the Japanese Banks’ Data Communication System, the Lender shall settle funds through the bank account designated by the Lender held in the Lender’s name in a bank that is a member of the Japanese Banks’ Data Communication System.

+(ii) Charges incurred in connection with payment made by a party to another party under this Agreement are borne by the party who makes the payment.

 33.8 Calculation

-Unless otherwise expressly provided for with respect to any calculation under this Agreement, all calculation shall be [inclusive of first and last day/inclusive of first day and exclusive of last day], on a per diem basis assuming that there are [365/360] days per year, wherein the division shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.
+Unless otherwise expressly provided for with respect to any calculation under this Agreement, all calculation shall be [inclusive of first and last day/inclusive of first day and exclusive of last day], on a per diem basis assuming that there are [365/360] days per year, wherein the division shall be done at the end of the calculation, and fractions less than one yen shall be rounded down (or in a manner the Agent considers appropriate, if the Agent considers it especially necessary).

 33.9 Preparation of the Notarized Deed